 Opal

-Opal contains up to 20% water trapped in its silica structure.
-Because opal has the colors of other gems, the Romans thought it was the most precious and powerful of all.
-When Australia’s mines began to produce opals commercially in the 1890’s, it quickly became the world’s primary source for this October birthstone.
-Five of the main types of opals are; White or Light opal, Black opal, Fire opal, Boulder opal, and Chrystal opal.
+Five of the main types of opals are; White or Light, Black, Fire, Boulder, and Crystal.
 Play of color occurs in precious opal because it’s made up of sub-microscopic spheres stacked in a grid-like pattern.
-As the lightwaves travel between the spheres, the waves diffract, or bend.
+As the light waves travel between the spheres, the waves diffract, or bend.
 As they bend, they break up into the colors of the rainbow, called spectral colors, resulting in play-of-color.
 Opal can range from 5-6.5 on the Mohs hardness scale.